MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 For VMs you configured to be DCs, we recommend that you disable time synchronization between the host system and guest OS that's acting as a DC.
 If the guest DC doesn't synchronize with the host system, then it synchronizes with the domain hierarchy instead.

-To disable the Hyper-V time synchronization provider, turn the VM off, then go to **Integration Services** and uncheck the **Time synchronization** check box.
+To disable the Hyper-V time synchronization provider, turn the VM off, then go to the VM settings, select **Integration Services** and uncheck the **Time synchronization** check box.

 ### Storage and optimization

 We recommend you follow the storage recommendations in this section to optimize your DC VM performance and ensure your Active Directory writes are durable.

-- For guest storage, store the Active Directory database file (Ntds.dit) and the log and SYSVOL files on a separate virtual disk from the OS files.
+- For guest storage, store the Active Directory database file (`Ntds.dit`) and the log and SYSVOL files on a separate virtual disk from the OS files.
 We recommend that you store these files in a virtual SCSI disk in a second VHD attached to a virtual SCSI controller.
 A virtual SCSI disk increases performance and supports Forced Unit Access (FUA).
 With FUA, the OS writes and reads directly from the media, bypassing any caching mechanisms.

 - If you're using BitLocker to secure your virtual DC guest, configure the extra volumes for auto unlock using the [Enable-BitLockerAutoUnlock](/powershell/module/bitlocker/enable-bitlockerautounlock) PowerShell cmdlet.